ermalaliraj/ejbconcurrency/README.md

 ```

 **OBSERVATION**
-- The result is not correct, **duplicated points!**
+- The result is not correct, **duplicated _points_!**
 - `@Datasource` does not offer any isolation level control, so threads/instances are accessing concurrently to the DB tables.
 - SOLUTION1: Use DB layer isolation level to avoid _Nonrepeatable_ and _Phantoms Reads_. `select for update` in oracle.
+- SOLUTION2: Control the isolation level of the connection.
+Same connection has to be used for all 3 steps in our case. <br/>
+`Connection connection = dataSource.getConnection();` <br/>
+`conn.setAutoCommit(false);`<br/>
+`conn.setTransactionIsolation(Connection.TRANSACTION_READ_COMMITTED);`<br/>
+`step1`<br/>
+`step1`<br/>
+`step1`<br/>
+`commit`

 - SOLUTION2: Use of Java mechanism to implement _SERIALIZABLE_ isolation level so only one thread at time can execute all transaction steps.
 Notice that to do so in a `SLSB` we need a synchronized block/method and a _static variable_ to be shared between all instances (to be used like a lock).
 This approach could be the worse one, since usage of _static variables_ and saving the state in `SLSB` is discouraged by _EJB spec_.
 Also, locking access never improves on access times.
 The cleanest way to do it, starting from EJB3.1 is using SL `@Singleton`. (see next test)
-- TODO: <br/>
-`Connection connection = dataSource.getConnection();` <br/>
-`conn.setAutoCommit(false);`<br/>
-`conn.setTransactionIsolation(Connection.TRANSACTION_READ_COMMITTED);`

 ### TEST3 - Using @Singleton
 Using singleton with `WRITE` lock we make the isolation level to `SERIALIZE`.